Jigy0721/Amazon-Dashboard/README.md

 # Amazon-Dashboard
-In this comprehensive guide, you’ll discover how to seamlessly upload your data analysis dashboard project to GitHub, enabling you to share your work with others, manage versions of your project, and contribute to the open-source community.
+Setting Up a GitHub Repository**: Learn how to create a new repository for your project, customize its settings, and make it public or private.